swapagarwal/new-kids-in-browserland/PITCHME.md

 @snapend

 Note:
 My name is Swapnil and I'm a software engineer at Meesho.
 Prior to that, I worked for 2 years at Amazon.
-At night, I use my projects to lower the entry barrier in the world of open-source.
-If you're passionate about open-source sustainability or helping people start their open-source journey in general, you should definitely contact me via social media.
-I go by the handle swapagarwal.
+I'm passionate about open-source sustainability and helping people start their open-source journey in general by lowering the entry barrier.
+If any of this excite you as well, I'd love to connect and hear your thoughts.
+You can find me on social media, by the handle swapagarwal.

 ---?image=template/meme/new_apis_are_coming!.jpg&size=auto 80%

 Note:
 Back to the topic!
+Brace yourselves, Memes are coming.
-New browser APIs are coming.
+Sorry, I meant new browser APIs are coming!

 ---